Style Guide

 Pastel Floral Midi Dress — Garden Party Energy

 For a mehendi held in a garden, courtyard, or outdoor venue, a pastel floral midi dress hits exactly the right romantic, daytime register.
-Soft blue, blush pink, sage green, or buttercream florals photograph beautifully in natural daylight and feel completely appropriate without leaning into traditional Indian wear.
+Soft blue, blush pink, or buttercream florals photograph beautifully in natural daylight.

-What to wear: A floral midi dress in a soft pastel palette — not deep jewel tones, not bright primary colours.
-A defined waist with a fitted bodice and flared skirt is the most flattering and most photogenic silhouette.
+What to wear: A floral midi dress in a soft pastel palette.
+A defined waist with a fitted bodice and flared skirt is the most flattering silhouette.
 Cotton, cotton linen, or chanderi for breathability through a long daytime function.

 FootwearEmbellished flats or block-heeled sandals in nude or gold